 Each of the existing and proposed Facility emergency generators was modeled as an individual discharge point.
-Additionally, local background DEEP and NO2 contributions were modeled, including the Intuit Data Center, the Sabey Data Center, the Yahoo!
-Data Center, and diesel truck exhaust along SR 28, SR 281, and the rail line.
-Additionally, local background NO2 contributions were modeled from the Celite Corporation (Celite) facility (NO2).
-Emission rates for the Intuit Data Center, Sabey Data Center, and Yahoo!
-Data Center were calculated based on the maximum permitted emission rates provided in the Ecology approval orders for those facilities.
-NO2 emission rates for the Celite facility and DEEP emission rates for SR 28, SR 281, and the rail line were provided by Ecology (Dhammapala 2015).
-Ecology developed highway emissions data using the EPA model MOVES, which incorporates Grant County-wide on-road diesel emissions exhaust data and highway-specific vehicle miles traveled.
+Additionally, local background DEEP and NO2 contributions were modeled, including on-road diesel trucks (DEEP) traveling on SR 28 and SR 281, which are south of the proposed CyrusOne Data Center, diesel locomotives (DEEP) on the rail line that is about 1⁄2 mile south of the Facility, currently permitted diesel generators (DEEP and NO2) at the Microsoft Columbia Data Center, currently permitted diesel generators (DEEP and NO2) at the MWH Data Center, and the currently permitted Con Agra industrial facility (NO2).
+Emission rates for the Microsoft Columbia Data Center and the MWH Data Center were calculated based on the maximum permitted emission rates provided in the Ecology approval orders for those facilities.
+DEEP emission rates for SR 28, SR 281, and the rail line were provided by Ecology (Dhammapala 2015).
+Ecology developed highway emissions data using the EPA model MOVES, which incorporates Grant County-wide on-road diesel emissions exhaust data and highway-specific vehicle miles traveled (VMT).
+VMT data were based on a Washington State Department of Transportation (WSDOT) 2015 VMT GIS dataset and assumed a growth rate of 8.5 percent from 2015 to 2019 based on the growth rate calculated from WSDOT's 2015 through 2017 VMT estimates for Grant County.
 Additionally, Ecology determined emissions from locomotives using Grant County locomotive emissions data in conjunction with the ratio of active track feet in Quincy compared to Grant County.
+LAI updated Ecology's railroad emissions information-using a method that was reviewed and approved by Ecology-to account for reduced DEEP emissions from locomotive engines over the last 10 years (Dhammapala 2016).
 DEEP and NO2 ambient air impacts from the proposed project and local background sources were modeled using the following air dispersion model inputs:

-- The EPA's plume rise model enhancement algorithm for building downwash. - Five years of sequential hourly meteorological data from Grant County International Airport at Moses Lake (2001 to 2005). - Twice-daily upper air data from Spokane, Washington (2001 to 2005) to define mixing heights. - Digital topographical data for the analysis region were obtained from Web GIS website (www.webgis.com) and processed for use in AERMOD. - The emissions for each proposed diesel engine were modeled with stack heights of 48 ft.
-Existing engine exhaust stacks at the Facility were modeled at their permitted height of 43 ft above grade. - The dimensions of the existing and proposed buildings at the Facility were included to account for building downwash. - The receptor grid for the AERMOD modeling domain at or beyond the facility boundary was established using a variable Cartesian grid: - 12.5-meter (m) spacing from the property boundary to 150 m from the nearest emission source - 25-m spacing from 150 m to 400 m - 50-m spacing from 400 m to 900 m - 100-m spacing from 900 m to 2,000 m - 300-m spacing between 2,000 m and 4,500 m - 600-m spacing beyond 4500 m (to 6,000 m maximum extent).
+- The EPA's plume rise model enhancement algorithm for building downwash. - Five years of sequential hourly meteorological data from Grant County International Airport at Moses Lake (2012 to 2016). - Twice-daily upper air data from Spokane, Washington (2012 to 2016) to define mixing heights. - Digital topographical data for the analysis region were obtained from Web GIS website (www.webgis.com) and processed for use in AERMOD. - The emissions for each proposed diesel engine were modeled with stack heights of 25 feet above grade. - The dimensions of the existing and proposed buildings at the Facility were included to account for building downwash. - The receptor grid for the AERMOD modeling domain at or beyond the Facility boundary was established using a variable Cartesian grid: - 12.5-meter (m) spacing from the property boundary to 150 m from the nearest emission source - 25-m spacing from 150 m to 400 m - 50-m spacing from 400 m to 900 m - 100-m spacing from 900 m to 2,000 m

+- 300-m spacing between 2,000 m and 4,500 m - 600-m spacing beyond 4500 m (to 6,000 m maximum extent).